-Table Summary: GroupWise 2012 agents cannot access domain and post office databases that have been upgraded to GroupWise 2014.
-When a GroupWise 2014 MTA or POA accesses an earlier GroupWise database, it has no effect on the database.
-You must use the Installation console to upgrade domain and post office databases to GroupWise 2014.
+Table Summary: GroupWise 2012 agents cannot access domain and post office databases that have been upgraded to GroupWise 18.
+When a GroupWise 18 MTA or POA accesses an earlier GroupWise database, it has no effect on the database.
+You must use the Installation console to upgrade domain and post office databases to GroupWise 18.

-GroupWise 2014 Clients and POAs with GroupWise 2012
+GroupWise 18 Clients and POAs with GroupWise 2012

 GroupWise 2012 Client GroupWise 2012 POA

-GroupWise 2014 Client N/A Not Supported
+GroupWise 18 Client N/A Not Supported

-GroupWise 2014 POA Supported N/A
+GroupWise 18 POA Supported N/A

-Table Summary: The GroupWise 2012 client can communicate with the GroupWise 2014 POA, but the GroupWise 2014 client cannot communicate with the GroupWise 2012 POA.
+Table Summary: The GroupWise 2012 client can communicate with the GroupWise 18 POA, but the GroupWise 18 client cannot communicate with the GroupWise 2012 POA.
 The general rule is that earlier GroupWise clients can always communicate with later POAs, but later GroupWise clients cannot communicate with earlier POAs.
+GroupWise clients include the Windows client and WebAccess.